Skip to main content

 What to expect

 Following treatment, your cat will stay in our purpose-built feline ward for eleven days.
-During this time, they’ll be cared for round the clock by our specialist radiation medicine team, who are there to ensure they are calm, comfortable and cared for throughout their stay.
+During this time, they’ll be cared for by our specialist radiation medicine team, who are there to ensure they are calm, comfortable and cared for throughout their stay.

 Cats are admitted on a Monday, treated on Tuesday, and once they’re given a final check-over and the all-clear, are ready to go home the following Friday.